 Want to give your regular fitness routine a little oomph before you hit the sandy shores?
 Switch out your time on the treadmill for a little HIIT.
 Short for high-impact interval training, this powerhouse fitness technique involves bursts of short, intense activity followed by brief periods of rest.
 So you might, say, sprint for two minutes, and then walk for one.
-Why might you want to trade out your afternoon jog for a few rounds of HIIT? shows that it may be more effective than cardio—particularly when you’re crunched for time.
+Why might you want to trade out your afternoon jog for a few rounds of HIIT?
+Initial research shows that it may be more effective than cardio—particularly when you’re crunched for time.
 You can get in a good HIIT workout in less than 30 minutes by rotating intense exercises like jump squats, crunches, pushups, and burpees.
 It’s an all-body workout frenzy that increases your metabolism afterward for a longer burn.
 Tell me you won’t feel better slipping on the bikini after that!

 Don’t Skimp on Your Yoga Routine

 However, if you’re working out to stave off the flab, chances are that you’ve scrapped your morning yoga practice for another round of cardio.
 Don’t do it!
 When you’re working out hard, you need the extra flexibility to prevent injuries (trust me, you do not want your beach body workout sidelined by a strained hamstring).
 But if you find that it is hard to fit it all in when you’re still trying to go to work and lead your ordinary life.
 Instead, try incorporating some stretches into your daily routine.
 Do a few shoulder rolls in the shower, for instance, or a couple of quad stretches while you wait for the elevator.
 And make sure you’re still stretching for five to ten minutes after your workout.
 Slow, focused stretches will improve your overall flexibility, making you less prone to injury next time.

 Motivate with Self Love